rabeehcv/Spring-Boot/Notes.md

 7. Run
 8. Go to browser and enter port such as, http://localhost:8080/("ending" such as "user" if you have provided @GetMapping("/user") in the controller component,)(you can view port number on console or can change it on application.properties file on resources by : server.port = 9001)
 9. Using actuators, go to browser and search , localhost:8080/actuator/health (for further, paste the code on application.properties: management.endpoints.web.exposure.include=info,health,metrics,loggers,env,beans,mappings and search localhost:8080/actuator/env)

+### Spring Boot JPA
+- For managing relational data in our java application.
+- Allows to access and persist data between java objects/classes and realtional database.
+- It follows Object-Relation Mapping(ORM).
+- Provides runtime EntityManager API for processing queries and transaction on the object against database.
+- Uses JPQL(Java Persistent Query Language).